arthur-chaves/arthur-chaves/README.md

 💻 I'm **Arthur Chaves**, a Data Engineer @ Horsa Insight, specialized in data engineering, governance, and architecture, with a passion for orchestrating scalable workflows and solving complex data challenges.

-Writing code isn't just my job, it's where I explore, build, and have fun while turning ideas into reality.
+Writing code isn't just part of my job, it's where I explore, build, and have so much fun while turning ideas into reality.

 ---
 ## 🚀 About Me